To support this vision, all students in Year 7 and above are required to bring their own laptop, selected from a range

 This environment, where there is one computer per one student, from a specific range of recommended models, is known as 1:1 Computing.
 This is different from a Bring Your Own Device (BYOD) programme, where students can bring whatever computer they already own to class.

 This will obviously differ from class to class and teacher to teacher.
 Some subjects lend themselves to using a computer more naturally than others.
 All teachers will have been provided ongoing professional development and implementation time to allow them to feel confident in teaching a class of students with a laptop each.

 Yes – all student traffic is monitored and logged, with objectionable material being blocked.

 Yes – all students will be able to print wirelessly to the College copiers.

-The College will be recommending students use the free online backup solution offered via our Office365 subscription, called OneDrive.
+The College recommends that students use cloud storage offered via our Office365 subscription, called OneDrive.
 This will protect data against laptop loss or hardware failure.
 Assistance and instructions on how to configure is available from the ICT Helpdesk.